throwaway96/webos-vncserver/README.md

 ## Caveats
 - This does not capture any hardware-accelerated video surfaces, only the UI layers.
-- `halgal`-based capture (webOS 5.x+) may conflict with built-in webOS capture infrastructure on some platforms.
-If video display hangs or crashes, try
+- Capture may conflict with other applications or webOS services.
-  running: `pkill -f captureservice` before starting the service up/connecting using VNC.
+  If video display hangs or crashes, try stopping relevant services (eg. via `pkill -f captureservice`) before starting the service up/connecting using VNC.
+  Notable conflicting services:
+    - `piccap`: `hyperion-webos`
+    - webOS 5.x+: `captureservice`

 - `tigervnc`: "React too big" error can be alleviated by adding `Autoselect=0` option to command line
 - webOS limited network throughput (100mbps over ethernet) requires use of JPEG,